jhkrug/jhkrug.github.io/_posts/2018-04-05-views_and_graffiti_while_cycling.md

 For no particular reason[^1] I thought I'd share some of the views and graffiti I've seen while out cycling, enjoying semi-retirement, near Padul and Durcal.
-If you've been to Spain you'll know there is plenty of graffiti of various political persuasion to go along with the usual tagging and knob and balls.
+If you've been to Spain you'll know there is plenty of graffiti on various themes persuasion to go along with the usual tagging and knob and balls.
 No doubt I'm misinterpreting some of the language.